 The Take Attendance module allows teachers to record attendance codes for the current date and previous dates, as set by the district.
 Teachers can take attendance via the list display or seating chart display.
 There are also options to print the seating chart and send emails to select students.

-1. From the Attendance menu, select Take Attendance.
+1. In the menu, click Take Attendance.

 2. If you are assigned to multiple schools, be sure to select the correct school from the pull-down.